pius/dm-semantic/README.markdown

-DM-Semantic Release 0.0.1 (July 13th 2008)
+DM-Semantic Release 0.0.2 (January 8th 2009)
 ===================================

 **Git**:  [http://github.com/pius/dm-semantic](http://github.com/pius/dm-semantic)
 **Author**:    Pius Uzamere, The Uyiosa Corporation

-**Copyright**: 2008
+**Copyright**: 2009

 SYNOPSIS
 --------

 DM-Semantic is a plugin for DataMapper that will allow you to seamlessly export your data models as OWL ontologies and expose your data as RDF.

 FEATURE LIST
 ------------

-1. **Data Model Export as OWL Ontology**: You've already done the hard work coming up with your schema.
-Now you can make it even more useful by enabling OWL-aware clients to process it as a formally specified ontology.
-DataMapper is a great host for this capability because, rather than introspecting for the model fields, it not only requires the developer to explicitly state the properties, but allows for rich specification of these properties including cardinality and complex datatypes.
-These features map nicely to the expressiveness of OWL.

-2. **Data Export as RDF**: You've got a ton of data in your database.
-Let your data do more for you by exporting it as RDF so that Semantic Web clients can mash it up with other data sources.
+1. **Import and Export RDF Data Directly From Your Models**: DM-Semantic adds a special DataMapper Type called RDFGraph.
+You can add properties with this type to your DataMapper models and transparently load and dump RDF triples to your models (in Ntriples form.)
+Let your data do more for you by manipulating it as RDF so that you can mash it up with other data sources and inference across the data.

 USAGE
 -----

-First of all, it's worth noting that this library isn't ready to use.
-If you insist on using it, then you'll need to do the following:

 1. **Install the Gem**

-Make sure you've upgraded to RubyGems 1.2.
+Make sure you've upgraded to at least RubyGems 1.2.
 Then, if you've never installed a gem from GitHub before then do this:

   > gem sources -a http://gems.github.com (you only have to do this once)